-Bullying can be brought to the attention of staff either by the victim(s), their friends(s), their parent(s) or other interested people.
+Bullying can be brought to the attention of staff either by the victim(s), their friends(s), the Anti-bullying Ambassador(s), their parent(s) or other interested people.
 All classes have a worry tin in their rooms where children can post any concerns they have.
 The teachers and our HOPE lead check these daily.